michelleklum/cs124-lab1/design/design.md

 - We're also proud of all the features in our final app that were affected by usability testing, such as the solitary plus icon for creating a new list, as well as the menu mode for the Single List Page.
 Neither of us had conducted user testing before, but taking the time to do user testing allowed us to learn a lot about how users would interact with our app.
 We were able to incorporate participant feedback to make our app more intuitive to use.
 - Finally, we're proud of adding extra functionality to our app, in addition to what was required of us for Lab 1.
 For instance, we designed search bars for both the Home Page and the Single List Page, which will enable users to search lists for the lists and/or tasks that they are looking for.
 We also created an Edit List Page, which will allow users to customize their lists by selecting list icons and maybe even colors in the future.
 - A note from Lab 2: We're happy with our new app icon and logo — designed in Adobe Illustrator!
 - A note from Lab 2: We're proud that we were able to implement the Edit Task Page date picker and time picker from scratch, without usinge external packages.
-It wasn't easy to get both clicking and swiping actions to work, nor was it easy to constrain the date picker to valid days in every month, but we did it!
+The CSS Gridbox styling was tricky, and it wasn't easy to get both clicking and swiping actions to work, nor was it easy to constrain the date picker to valid days in every month, but we did it!